AngloGold Ashanti quarterly earnings jump as bullion prices climb

-AngloGold Ashanti (ANGJ.J) posted on Monday higher first-quarter earnings, driven by stronger gold prices, despite a dip in production due to the fallout of the coronavirus pandemic.
+JOHANNESBURG (Reuters) - AngloGold Ashanti posted on Monday higher first-quarter earnings, driven by stronger gold prices, despite a dip in production due to the fallout of the coronavirus pandemic.

 The Johannesburg-listed miner reported headline earnings for the three months ended March 31 of $203 million, up 42% compared with $143 million a year earlier.